gracefulife/clova-developer-guide/en/CIC/References/Content_Templates.md

 # Content template reference

-Content templates are standardized formats for displaying content returned from CIC.
-Sometimes you have to make your client receive content from Clova and display it on its screen in addition to playing speech audio.
-To help with displaying, Clova returns data in a pre-defined format using the content templates.
-The content templates let you focus on displaying data in a proper manner.
+The content templates are standardized formats for clients to display the content CIC sends.
+Along with playing synthesized speech for CIC's message, clients may need to display additional information on the client's screen depending on the nature of the message.
+To simplify the process of identifying what information to display, Clova provides data in a pre-defined format called content template.
+The content templates let you focus on displaying data.

-Clova currently provides the following content templates.
+Clova provides the following content templates.

-* Templates for content UI types
+* Templates for different UI types
   * [CardList](/CIC/References/ContentTemplates/CardList.md)
   * [ImageList](/CIC/References/ContentTemplates/ImageList.md)
   * [ImageText](/CIC/References/ContentTemplates/ImageText.md)